ScaledMarkets/dabl/langref/README.md

 * [Task Declarations](task_decl.md)
 * [Translation Declarations](translation_decl.md)

-The ordering of these things is immaterial.
+The ordering of these constructs is immaterial.
 However, there can be only one namespace declaration.

+## Indentation

+All DABL constructs can span multiple lines.
+If a DABL construct continues onto a new line, the new line must be indented by one tab more than the line on which the construct began, or the equivalent number of spaces specified by the most recent tab declaration.
+A multi-line construct ends at the line that returns to a lower level of indentation.

+## Allowed characters

+DABL files may contain any Unicode character.
+However, DABL keywords are limited to the set of [a-z] characters, and are case-sensitive; and DABL identifiers are limited to the Unicode equivalents of the ASCII characters `a-z, A-Z, 0-9, _`, and must begin with a letter or underscore.
+In practice, the only place where characters outside this range can occur is in a file path or the name of an external method in a function declaration.